panda-madness/stitcher.io/src/content/book/08-view-models.md

 You might see a similarity between view models and Laravel resources.
 Remember that resources map one-to-one on a model, when view models may provide whatever data they want.

-In one of our projects, we're actually using resources in view models!
+In our projects, we're actually using resources and view models combined:

 ```php
 class PostViewModel